-I did not photograph any bark from any tree.
-It would be much too easy.
-The associated symbolism would have little interest.
+In this collection of black and white nature art prints, I have chosen tree bark as the theme.
+I did not just photograph any bark from any tree.
+That would have been much too easy.
+The associated symbolism would have had little interest.

 By continuing your browsing, you accept the deposit of third-party cookies intended to offer you videos, sharing buttons, uploads of content from social platforms.
 Learn more

 Measure of audience